codehsbooks/apjava/Methods/string-processing.md

 Not a palindrome :(
 ```

-By using good top-down design principles and writing out psuedocode for each of our methods, we have created a very advanced String processing program.
+By using good top-down design principles and writing out pseudocode for each of our methods, we have created a very advanced String processing program.